The Treasure of the Sierra Madre: Summary

-Dobbs lands a gig unloading agricultural machinery at four pesos per day.
-Desperate for better wages, he joins a rigging crew as a roughneck, run by American contractor Pat McCormick.
-A shrewd bidder on lucrative drilling projects, McCormick has a reputation for fast-paced operations and high productivity.
-He postures as an anti-capitalist and comrade to revolutionaries so as to win the loyalty of his newly arrived European laborers, who are sympathetic to Bolshevism.
-Americans are wise to his phony appeals to worker solidarity and McCormick avoids hiring them.
-The pay is $8 a day, less $1.80 for meals.
-The crews work 18-hour shifts, seven days a week for the duration of the project and no overtime pay.
+Seeking higher wages, Dobbs joins a rigging crew as a roughneck, run by American contractor Pat McCormick.
+A bidder on drilling projects, McCormick has a reputation for fast-paced operations and high productivity.
+He postures as an anti-capitalist and comrade to revolutionaries to win the loyalty of his newly arrived European laborers, who are sympathetic to Bolshevism.
 Mexican labor is never hired due to their national eight-hour day provision.
-When the rigging job is completed, the crew is sent back to Tampico to await payment.
-McCormick advances a few employees 5% of their pay.
-Dobbs argues for and gets 30% of his earning in cash.